uqlibrary/uqlibrary-react-toolbox/README.md

         - components
              - Component.js
              - Component.scss
-             - Component.snapshot.TextField.js
+             - Component.snapshot.test.js
-             - Component.TextField.js (if applicable for unit testing)
+             - Component.test.js (if applicable for unit testing)
         - containers (if applicable)
              - Component.js

+Do not include .scss as a dependency in `src/ComponentFolder/components`.
+All custom styling is to be included in `src/sass/_components.scss` for processing by the end user.

 The index.js file is the export definition for the component.
 For any component file/s you wish to expose outside of the toolbox, you will need to add an export entry with an alias similar to:

     export {default as AliasComponentName} from './ComponentFolder/ComponentName';